jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 Tried openening the text file but couldn't make sense of the text at first, so I started using online tools like [Cyberchef](https://gchq.github.io/CyberChef) and [dCode](https://www.dcode.fr/en) to try various encryption formats like `base64`, `base32`, `rot` and some tools that automatically try various formats, but had no luck.

 ## Character Analysis
-We began checking the text and every character individually for any relevant patterns or info.
-At the end of the file, we found a line that read `42┼¿¤{®±_╝±¿_╔═║_©±╝±╣╬Ø¥╣█║¿╗┼_═╔█═¿╗¿╔¿╗±╝}`.
-We suspected it to be the flag and realized that after 42, there were three letters CTF.
+I began checking the text and every character individually for any relevant patterns or info.
+At the end of the file, i found a line that read `42┼¿¤{®±_╝±¿_╔═║_©±╝±╣╬Ø¥╣█║¿╗┼_═╔█═¿╗¿╔¿╗±╝}`.
+I suspected it to be the flag and realized that after 42, there were three letters CTF.

-Using this information, we used find and replace in all three characters (one by one and not the three at the same time) `┼¿¤` to `CTF`.
-Then, we began to decipher the rest of the flag.
+Using this information, i used find and replace in all three characters (one by one and not the three at the same time) `┼¿¤` to `CTF`.
+</br>Then, i began to decipher the rest of the flag.
 Some words started making sense, for example, the beginning of the phrases was two characters long, beginning with a `T`, so it's probably a `To`.

 Here are some examples::